 Nicol: No, he’s half-man, half-Kanye West.

-Nicol: He is the archetypal Adams’ villain.
+Nicol: He’s the archetypal Douglas Adams’ villain.
 He reminds me of the Vogon captain from Hitchhiker’s.
-He just needs some poetry and he’d be away.
+He just needs to write some poetry.

 Sue: Hey, the Doctor is dreaming about Leela.
-I’m not sure if that’s touching or a bit pervy.
+I’m not sure if that’s sad or pervy.

 Romana and Mula (Pralix’s sister) join forces with the Mentiads.